VillagerUnknown/VillagerCoin/README.md

 You can optionally configure the crafting table to craft the maximum amount of coins when placing multiple stacks of coins in the crafting table together.

 Additionally, coins will only appear as a crafting result if registered as such.
-Meaning: Coins added by addon mods won't appear as a crafting result unless registered as a crafting result.
+Meaning: Coins added by addon mods won't appear as a crafting result unless registered as a crafting result by the addon.

 Copper, Iron, and Gold Villager Coins can be smelted down to their respective resources using the Furnace or Blast Furnace.